 Having a classic or high-end car can make it difficult to get coverage from a standard insurance company, or you may find yourself only being quoted very high premium rates.
 This is due to the potential loss being higher than average.

-This would also be something that is quite familiar to parents of children who have successfully obtained their permit.
+This would also be something that is quite familiar to parents of children who have successfully obtained their permits.
 The next step will be to add them to an existing car insurance policy, which is not exactly going to get you a discount!
-It may be galling, but there is method to the madness when it comes to a new driver as they have less experience on the road and are more likely to have an accident.
+It may be galling, but there is a method to the madness when it comes to a new driver as they have less experience on the road and are more likely to have an accident.

 People who drive for a living or do a lot of driving for their job may find themselves only being offered excessively high quotes, which can be almost as bad as a declinature when the premium is outside your budget.
 It stands to reason that the longer you are on the road, the greater the possibility of being involved in an accident.

 Trees are great, aren’t they?
-They provide shade, sometimes things you can eat, they clean the air, provide homes for squirrels and birds, and add a touch of green to gray urban streets.
+They provide shade, sometimes things you can eat, clean the air, provide homes for squirrels and birds, and add a touch of green to gray urban streets.
 It is easy to recognize all of these positives by simply looking at trees, but this makes it easy to forget about what is going on beneath the surface – and there is a lot going on beneath the surface.

 In order for all of the visible aspects of a tree to be made possible, it is necessary for it to have good roots.
-These big strong roots anchor the tree to the ground and helps feed and nourish it.
+These big strong roots anchor the tree to the ground and help feed and nourish it.
 As part of this process they will spread out and take up space even where there is none – they will make space.
-In order to do this, they will force movement of most things in their way, including the foundations of a house.
+In order to do this, they will force the movement of most things in their way, including the foundations of a house.

 When there is a risk of ground movement and damage to foundations, even the best home insurance company will think twice before providing a homeowner’s insurance quote for a property that has trees close to its boundary.